victxrrr/thesis/section_6/edge_reordering.typ

+Although we changed the hardware on which the code runs, the renumbering strategy presented in @section_reordering would also be beneficial for the GPU implementation.
 To maximize coalesced memory access, neighboring threads should access neighboring entries in the cell and interface arrays.
-In our parallel implementation, this applies primarily to the flux kernel, where each interface reads water heights from adjacent cells.
+In our implementation, this applies primarily to the flux kernel, where each interface reads water heights from adjacent cells.
-As discussed in @memory_section, applying the Reverse Cuthill-McKee algorithm to renumber cell indices brings neighboring cells closer in memory, improving per-thread coalescence.
-Sorting interfaces based on these new indices further enhances coalescence at the warp level, allowing threads to reuse loaded data or access nearby values.
-A visualization of these accesses is shown in @mem_coalescence.
+As discussed in @memory_section, applying the Reverse Cuthill-McKee algorithm to renumber cell indices brings and sorting interfaces based on these new indices enhances memory coalescence in the flux kernel, allowing threads to reuse loaded data or access nearby values.
+A visualization of these accesses is shown in @mem_coalescence on a toy example with three CUDA threads.
+With the original mesh, two memory transactions are typically needed to deliver left and right water heights to all threads in the warp processing fluxes.
+Using solely RCM, it gets worse, as each thread only needs one memory transaction to retrieve adjacent heights, but the data needed by neighboring threads cannot be coalesced due to the stride, and two additional transactions would be needed.
+In the final reordering, the compact distribution of accessed cells leads to optimal memory coalescing.

 #import "@preview/cetz:0.3.4": canvas, draw, decorations
 #import draw: rect, content, line, grid, mark, circle
 #figure(
     placement: auto,
-    scale(90%,
+    scale(100%,
     canvas({

       let sm_color = teal.lighten(30%)